kubafeqt/MouseHandleXY/README.md

 - **Right mouse click down**: Hold and release **Q** (simulates press and release)
 - **Middle mouse click down**: Hold and release **R** or **F** (simulates press and release)

+## Use Case

+This app was created because my laptop's touchpad not working on Windows 10 due to a driver incompatibility.
+It allows full mouse control using only the keyboard.

-## New features:
+## New features

 **Version 1.02** - You can save/load/edit cursor positions with configurable hotkeys

 **Version 1.03** - You can add/remove/edit sets of configurable hotkeys

 **Version 1.04** - Export keypositions and setnames to json, import from json. **actually in alpha version**

-## Use Case

-This app was created because my laptop's touchpad not working on Windows 10 due to a driver incompatibility.
-It allows full mouse control using only the keyboard.

 ## Planned Features and Innovations
 - Additional innovative features are currently in development and will be announced in future updates.